-The user guide contains a complete list of TE permissions.
+The Tripwire Enterprise User Guide contains a complete list of user permissions available in TE.

 A user role is a collection of user permissions that may be assigned to a user account or access control.
 Tripwire Enterprise provides nine (9) default user roles: